-In light of the foregoing, the Board of Directors of MMIC recommends that you vote FOR the Mutual Holding Company Plan for the following reasons:
+In light of the foregoing, the Board of Directors of MMIC recommends that you vote FOR the Plan, and FOR the Amended and Restated Articles, for the following reasons:

 (1) Mutual-to-Mutual Transactions

 A mutual holding company structure provides MMIC with the ability to merge with other mutual organizations while preserving the separate insurance operations and "brands" of both MMIC and the target organizations, in each case as stock subsidiaries of MIHC.
 Currently, MMIC cannot merge with other mutual insurance companies without one of the entities terminating its separate existence and identity, even though it might not be in the best interests of MMIC, the other entity, or their respective policyholders to do so.